awsdocs/aws-java-developer-guide-v2/doc_source/migration-whats-different.md

 ## Client Configuration<a name="client-configuration"></a>

 In 1\.x, SDK client configuration was modified by setting a `ClientConfiguration` instance on the client or client builder\.
 In version 2\.x, the client configuration is split into separate configuration classes\.
-The separate configuration classes enable you to configure different HTTP clients for async versus synchronous clients but still use the same `ClientOverrideConfiguration` class\.
+With the separate configuration classes, you can configure different HTTP clients for async versus synchronous clients but still use the same `ClientOverrideConfiguration` class\.

 **Example of client configuration in version 1\.x**